msoucy/Presentations/evilC/presentation.md

 The ternary operator
 ====================

-The ternary operator, of the format (x?y:z), appears at first glance to be equivalent to the following:
+The ternary operator, using the format (x?y:z), is used similarly to the following:

     !cpp
     if(x) {y} else {z}